SAP business benefit

 After Y2K, vendors and companies everywhere continued to emphasize implementing and automating current business processes with “quick hit” IT system replacements, because that was the sales model they had developed.
 That sales model worked, so they centered presentations, approaches, methodologies, implementation tools, consulting training and prep — everything — around the Y2K “get it in” model.

 While an SAP team should deliver every project on time and on budget, the focus on only current business processes fails to address the forward looking nature of business.
 Even to this day businesses implementing SAP still fail to see the system as any other kind of a capital asset where you build a business case with both a current state justification and a future state justification as well.
-The current state is nothing more than the “on time, on budget” back office operational project requirements while the future state looks at and builds those into the application as well.
+The current state is nothing more than the “on time, on budget” back office operational project requirements while the future state looks at business strategy and builds those into the application as well.
 What do you want SAP to help you with in the future?

 SAP projects fail to deliver for a number of reasons that have nothing to do with the software itself.
-SAP projects that focus almost exclusively on back office processes or often use lagging indicators.
-These are important for evaluating current company health, and today's (or yesterday's, last months, etc.) indicators of marketplace performance, but they will not produce the world-class results most C-level executives are now looking for from SAP.
+SAP projects that focus almost exclusively on back office processes or operational excellence often use lagging indicators.
+These are important for evaluating current company health, and today’s (or yesterday’s, last months, etc.) indicators of marketplace performance, but they will not produce the world-class results most C-level executives are now looking for from SAP.
 [FN1]

 Today, the marketplace still wants the “better, faster, cheaper” model of delivery, but now CEOs, CIOs, and CFOs are insisting that the application software must do more.
 It must deliver something more meaningful.
 It must deliver strategy and forward-looking business benefit.